nekowasabi/aider.vim/README.md

 - `:AiderRun` - Runs aider or display aider window.
 - `:AiderAddCurrentFile` Adds the current file to aider's context.
+- `:AiderAddCurrentFileReadOnly` - Adds the current file as read-only to aider's context.
 - `:AiderExit` - Exits aider and cleans up the session.
 - `:AiderVisualTextWithPrompt`
   - Edit the selected text in visual mode in a floating window and send it to